MerelyAPseudonym/salt-get-started/event/beacons.md

 ## Enable a Beacon

-Salt beacons do not require any changes to the system process that is being monitored, everything is configured using Salt.
+Salt beacons do not require any changes to the system process that is being monitored; everything is configured using Salt.

 Beacons are typically enabled by placing a top-level `beacons` section in the minion configuration file: